-Please contact our Director of Quality Operational Excellence, Marty Rodin with certification questions.
+Please contact our Quality Assurance Manager, Steven Dymerski with certification questions.

 Advanced Assembly is a proud part of american industry.
 That's why all our PCB assembly takes place right here, in the USA.
 We believe that the benefits of american craftsmanship, our industry expertise, and the fast turn times we're able to offer all contribute towards making the economy strong.
 When you need an assembly shop you can trust, you can rely on us.

 IPC training basic program is provided by IPC-A-610 certified trainers in-house.
 This program teaches the industry standard for quality assurance/visual acceptance of electronic assemblies based on the world’s most widely used electronics assembly acceptability standard.
 Advanced Assembly’s quality department is focus on essential knowledge to train our production staff quickly and efficiently including: An in-house certified IPC trainer Component Recognition Training Hand Soldering for Through Hole Components Training Electrostatic Discharge Training All operators and inspectors from reflow to final inspection are certified on IPC criteria acceptability inspection. ... and more

 Advanced Assembly is an ISO 9001:2008 certified organization.
 This standard is based on a number of quality management principles including a strong customer focus, the motivation and implication of top management, the process approach and continual improvement.
 Using ISO 9001:2008 helps ensure that customers get consistent, good quality products and services, which in turn brings many business benefits.
 These principles are explained in more detail in the Quality Management Principles document.